Why Viva Panels?

 What’s is the bushfire rating?

-The clad walls depend on the rating of the cladding.
-Usually at least to BAL19
+Clad walls depend on the rating of the cladding.
+Check your manufacturers specifications.

 Pest control, termites / white ants, rodents and other critters